Mboogsls/BookLesson/README.md

 ## Exported Data

 ### MongoDB Collections
-- The `lesson` and `order` collections exported from MongoDB Atlas are included in the `MongoDB_Collections` folder.
+- The `lesson` and `order` collections exported from MongoDB Atlas are included in the `MongoDb` folder.

 ---

 ## Postman Requests
-- The exported Postman collection can be found in the `Postman_Collection` folder.
+- The exported Postman collection can be found in the `Postman` folder.